Home safety advice

 • Make sure that everyone in your home can easily find the keys for doors and windows - always keep them in the same place.

-• Ensure cigarettes and cigars are put out properly in an ashtray, then disposed of appropriately.
+• Ensure cigarettes and cigars are put out properly in an ashtray, and then disposed of appropriately.

 • Keep mirrors and other reflective materials like glass and crystal away from sunny windows as the reflection can start a blaze.